Updated May 2026 to reflect the latest policy-as-code configuration format and an improved Conventional Commit sample.

 Documentation update:

 These examples demonstrate clarity, linkage to relevant tasks, and adherence to the Conventional Commits format.
 Notice that some messages contain Jira work item links at the very beginning of the message, some have it elsewhere.
-Both can be enforced in the commit policy.
+The specification doesn't determine exactly where they should be placed so all of the above comply with its rules.

 Enforcing commit message conventions automatically